MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/authenticate-azureps.md

 > For more information on signing up for Microsoft Azure with a work or school account, see [How to get an Azure Active Directory tenant](/azure/active-directory/develop/active-directory-howto-tenant).

-## Sign on with a service principal
+## Log in with a service principal

 Service principals are like user accounts to which you can apply rules using Azure Active Directory.
 Authenticating with a service principal is the best way to secure the usage of your Azure resources